All graphs have tree-decompositions displaying their topological ends: Distinguishing the tangles

 \begin{lem} Let $\Ncal$ be a nested subset of $U$.
-For any two distinct profiles $P$ and $Q$ in $\Pcal$ of the same order that are not distinguished by any separation of order less than $k$, there is some separation $X\in R(k,r)\se U$ that is nested with $\Ncal$ and distinguishes $P$ and $Q$ efficiently. \end{lem}
+For any two robust profiles $P$ and $Q$ of order $\ell \geq k+1$ that are not distinguished by any separation of order less than $k$, there is some separation $(A,B)$ that is nested with $\Ncal$ and distinguishes $P$ and $Q$ efficiently. \end{lem}

-\begin{proof} First, we show that there is some $X\in U$ distinguishing $P$ and $Q$ efficiently that is nested with all but finitely many separations of $\Ncal$.
-Since $S(k,r)$ is empty, $R(k,r)$ is a subset of $U$.
-Thus $U$ contains some separation $A$ distinguishing $P$ and $Q$ efficiently.
-By (P3), we can pick such an $A$ that is componental.
-By \autoref{not_nested_only_finitely_many}, $A$ is nested with all but finitely many separations of $\Ncal$.
-Hence we can pick $X$ distinguishing $P$ and $Q$ efficiently such that it is not nested with a minimal number of $Y\in \Ncal$.
+\begin{proof} First, we show that there is a separation $(A,B)$ distinguishing $P$ and $Q$ efficiently that is nested with all but finitely many separations of $\Ncal$.
+Since $S(k)$ is empty, $R(k)$ is a subset of $U$.
+Let $(A,B)$ be a separation distinguishing $P$ and $Q$ efficiently.
+As the robust profiles $P$ and $Q$ have the component property, we can pick (and we do pick) the separation $(A,B)$ such that $A\sm B$ is connected.
+By \autoref{not_nested_only_finitely_many}, $(A,B)$ is nested with all but finitely many separations of $\Ncal$.
+Hence we can pick a separation $(A,B)$ distinguishing $P$ and $Q$ efficiently such that it is not nested with a minimal number of $(C,D)\in \Ncal$.